Contents

 An application landing zone is a subscription for hosting an application.

-The conceptual architecture is visualized in the following figure:
+The conceptual architecture of this Azure Landing Zone is shown in the following figure:

 Confused?
 Let’s put this into perspective.